Franklin-Osede/Firebase-Email-Sync/README.md

 Firebase Email Update
 This project contains a script that updates a user's email address in both Firebase Authentication and Firestore.

-Table of Contents
 Introduction
+This script facilitates the process of updating a user's email address.
+It not only updates the email in Firebase Authentication but also finds and updates the corresponding email in all documents within the users collection in Firestore.
+This ensures that both the authentication data and the user data stored in Firestore remain consistent after the update.

 Prerequisites

-Installation

-Configuration

-Usage

-Script Details

-Outcome

-Contributing

-License

-Introduction
-This script automates the process of updating a user's email address.
-It ensures that the change is reflected in both Firebase Authentication (for login purposes) and in the Firestore database (for data consistency).

-Prerequisites
-Before you begin, ensure you have:
+Before running the script, make sure you have the following:

-Node.js installed
+Node.js Installed: Ensure you have Node.js installed on your machine.

-An active Firebase account and project
+Firebase Account and Project: You must have a Firebase account and a configured project.

-The Firebase Admin SDK Service Account credentials file
+Firebase Admin SDK Service Account File: Download the Firebase Admin SDK service account key file.

-Installation
-Clone this repository.

-Navigate to the project directory in your terminal.
+Setup and Usage Instructions
+1. Install Dependencies

-Install the required dependency:
+Install the required npm package using the following command:

-bash
-Copy
 npm install firebase-admin
-Configuration
-1. Configure serviceAccountKey.json
+2. Configure the serviceAccountKey.json File
-Download your Firebase project's private key:
+Obtain the private key file for your Firebase project:

-Go to the Firebase Console > Project Settings > Service Accounts
+Go to the Firebase Console > Project Settings > Service Accounts.

-Click on "Generate new private key"
+Click on "Generate New Private Key".

-Save the downloaded JSON file as serviceAccountKey.json in the project directory
+Save the downloaded JSON file as serviceAccountKey.json in your project directory.

-Alternatively, you can embed the credentials directly into your code as demonstrated in the sample script.
+Alternatively, you can embed the credentials directly into your code, similar to the example provided.

-2. Configure Email Addresses
+3. Configure the Email Addresses
-Edit the update-email.js script to set:
+Open the update-email.js script and set the following:

-The old email (oldEmail)

-The new email (newEmail)
+Old Email: The current email of the user (oldEmail).

+New Email: The email you want to update to (newEmail).

-Optionally, set emailVerified: true if you want to mark the email as verified immediately
+(Optional) Set emailVerified: true if you want the new email to be marked as verified automatically, bypassing the need for further verification.

-Usage
+4. Run the Script
-Run the script with the following command:
+Execute the script using Node.js:

-bash
-Copy
 node update-email.js
-Script Details
+How the Script Works
-The update-email.js script performs the following operations:
+The update-email.js script performs the following tasks:

-Updates the user's email in Firebase Authentication – Ensuring the user can log in using the new email.
+Update in Firebase Authentication: It updates the user's email address in Firebase Authentication.

-Updates the email in Firestore – Changes every document in the users collection that contains the old email to reflect the new email.
+Update in Firestore: It searches the users collection for any documents containing the old email and updates them to the new email.

-Outcome
-After running the script:
+Expected Results
+Once the script is executed:

-The user can log in with the new email using the same password.
+The user will be able to log in with the new email using the same password.

-The old email becomes invalid for login.
+The old email will no longer be valid for logging in.

-The new email can be optionally set as verified.
+The new email’s verification status can be preset (typically, it is set as verified).

-All user-related data and documents remain intact.
+All associated user documents and data in Firestore remain intact and consistent.

-Contributing
-Contributions are welcome!
-Please follow these guidelines:

-Fork the repository.

-Create a new branch for your feature or bug fix.

-Test your changes and ensure everything works correctly.

-Submit a pull request describing your changes.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This README provides a comprehensive guide to set up and run the Firebase Email Update script, ensuring your project maintains a consistent user record